 Before you start exploring the world of tea varieties, however, you need to understand the main categories of tea: black, oolong, green, white, yellow, and fermented/pu’erh.
 This is the first question a tea seller or assistant will ask you when you go to buy tea.
 What’s more, it has a dramatic impact on the tea’s taste and ideal brewing temperature.

 And these categories all comes down to oxidation.

-Coffee roasters will recognise oxidation as the Maillard Reaction, but it’s controlled very differently with tea.
+Coffee roasters will recognise the term “oxidation” as the Maillard Reaction, but it’s very different with tea.
 A chemical reaction, it browns the leaves, adding aroma and flavours – in particular, according to Tony Gebely in World of Tea/Tea: A User’s Guide, theaflavins and thearubigins.

 Theaflavins, Gebely explains, add briskness, brightness, and a yellow colour.
 Thearubigins add depth, body, and a reddish colour.

 The process may be stopped, encouraged, or otherwise controlled to affect the final cup of tea.
 So let’s take a look at the different ways this happens.